 - The church father Tertullian, was aged around twenty at the time the incident at Lyon supposedly happened.
 As we’ll see, although he was actually alive at the time, he also makes no mention of the persecution at Lyon, and actually says quite emphatically that Marcus Aurelius was a “protector” of Christians.

-- The letter actually concludes by blaming the mob and city of Lyon authorities – it does not attribute responsibility to Marcus Aurelius or to Rome.
+- The letter actually concludes by blaming the mob and city of Lyon authorities – it does not attribute personal responsibility to Marcus Aurelius or to the Roman Senate.
 When this event allegedly happened, incidentally, Marcus was busy on campaign in the northern frontier, roughly three weeks’ march away from Lyon.

-- We have the surviving text of an Imperial edict from Marcus that provides evidence he actually tried to prevent the persecution of Christians by provincial authorities (see below).
+- In contrast, we have the surviving text of an Imperial edict from Marcus that provides evidence he actually tried to prevent the persecution of Christians by provincial authorities (see below).

 - Finally, and bizarrely, Eusebius himself several times admitted that his church history contained deliberate “falsehoods” or pious fraud.
 He’s often therefore seen as a very unreliable source for this kind of information.

 In summary, for these and other reasons, Eusebius is considered an extremely unreliable source by many modern scholars.
 His accounts of Christian martyrdom refer to events several generations before he was even born, as we’ve seen, and are embellished with extravagant details that have the air of fiction about them.
 For example, persecution is not portrayed as sporadic but inflicted by Satan on myriads of Christians throughout the empire.
-The scale and severity of this persecution is totally out of keeping with the testimony of other Christians alive at the time and difficult to reconcile with the paucity of evidence from other authors.
-Moreover, he includes many supernatural claims that undermine the credibility of his accounts in the eyes of modern readers.
+The scale and severity of this persecution is totally out of keeping with the testimony of other Christian authors alive at the time and difficult to reconcile with the general silence about these remarkable events.
+Moreover, Eusebius includes many supernatural claims that undermine the credibility of his accounts in the eyes of modern readers.
 For example, he elsewhere states as fact miracles such as that Christian martyrs survived inside the stomachs of lions after being eaten or levitated hundreds of feet into the sky, by the grace of God.
 As noted above, the letter itself also describes the miraculous healing of grievously wounded martyrs at Lyon, and even their resurrection from death.
 If we question these supernatural claims, it’s difficult to know what other aspects of the letter to take seriously.